Running a Provar CI Task in Azure DevOps Pipelines

 Step 15: If all goes well…

-You can also view your history of test results under the test tab and drill-down into the test results to a high level.
+how to view your history of test results under the test tab and drill-down into the test results to a high level.

 Step 16: Provar test results in Azure DevOps.